AndrewWillacy/Financial-Market-Analysis/README.md

 ## Business Problem

-VP Analytics delivers predictive analytics to hedge fund clients, with a focus on modelling market reactions to corporate earnings announcements.
+The analytics company delivers predictive analytics to hedge fund clients, with a focus on modelling market reactions to corporate earnings announcements.
 The core business question was:

 > **Can pre-earnings price behaviour and earnings surprise data provide actionable signals for post-announcement position sizing?**